Set permissions to access Analytics and Analytics views

 Close the dialog when done.
 Your changes are automatically saved.

 Analytics is designed to provide exact data, not data trimmed by your security settings.

 - Project B has 100 work items

-If a user with access to both projects issues a query that says "give me the sum of all work items in Project A and Project B" the result will be 300 which is as expected.
-Now, say that another user who only has access to Project B makes the same query, you might expect the query to return 100.
-However, Analytics will not return a result at all in the latter case.
+If a user with access to both projects issues a query that says "give me the sum of all work items in Project A and Project B" the result will be 300 that is as expected.
+Now, say that another user only has access to Project B makes the same query.
+You might expect the query to return 100.
+However, Analytics won't return a result at all in the latter case.
 Instead, it will return a "Project access denied" error.
-It does this because it could not return the entire dataset, so it returns nothing at all.
+It does so because it couldn't return the entire dataset, so it returns nothing at all.

-This behavior is different from that provided by the current Work Item Query editor, which would return all the work items in Project B but nothing from Project A without informing you that there is missing data.
+This behavior is different from the behavior provided by the current Work Item Query editor, which would return all the work items in Project B but nothing from Project A without informing you that there's missing data.